This season's palette is all about clean lines, bold colors and organic textures.

-Everyone wants to succeed, but not everyone does.
-I'm gonna tell you the secret sauce right now: it's a delicate balance between talent and hard work plus charisma.
-AND most importantly you need to be a nice human being who always sees the bigger picture (how you provide value to others) while being self-aware of what your strengths and weaknesses are because this is for the long-term game not a short-term win.
+Here's the secret sauce right now: it's about humility.
+A delicate balance between talent, hard work and charisma.
+Most importantly it takes being a nice human being who always sees the bigger picture (how one provides value to others) while being self-aware of what one's strengths and weaknesses are because this is for the long-term game not a short-term win.

-Let's say you're looking to up your game by getting a higher role in your current company.
-This goes for if you're a big shot at a firm or just starting out as an intern.
-Assuming you've already been grinding as if you already HAD that job for the last 1-2 years, have you been willing to notice and act on where others might have needed help that may not fall into your job description?
+Let's say it's you who's looking for success.
+You're looking to up your game by getting a higher role in your current company, for example.
+This goes for if you're at the top of your firm or just starting out as an intern.
+Assuming you've already been working hard at your craft, what about your behavior with those around you?
+Have you been willing to notice and act on where others might have needed help that may not fall into your job description?
 Let's say someone is writing a big and important research paper on something and they're hitting a wall.
 You might be grabbing lunch with them and they say something about it.
-Do you say "oh man I hope you get your creative juices flowing soon" or do you jump in to say "shit, let me take a look and see if I find anything I could help you out on".
-It's that initiative that sticks...why?
+Do you say "oh man I hope you get your creative juices flowing soon" or do you jump in to say "let me take a look and see if I find anything I could help you out on!"
+It's this initiative that sticks...why?
 Because you're changing that energy around others not just in perception but also reality, you're basically putting yourself in the SEAT of leadership.
 That value exchange will pay off dividends in the long run.

 Let's also talk about talent.
 There's a great quote I posted the other day that seemed to get to people, I love it: